-This Teacher's Guide provides information to help you get the most out of What's for Dinner?
-The contents of the guide will allow you to prepare your students before using the program and present follow-up activities to reinforce the program's key learning points.
+This Teacher's Guide provides information to help you get the most out of Snack Attack!
+The contents of this guide will allow you to prepare your students before using the program and present follow-up activities to reinforce the program's key learning points.